simonjturk/rocketweb/site/content/privacy/index.md

 ---
 title: Privacy
 headless: false
-description: RocketWeb is based in Hobart, Tasmania and we take your privacy very seriously
+description: RockitWeb is based in Hobart, Tasmania and we take your privacy very seriously

 ---